 “We had intended to work on the one area we were the furthest apart.
 However, after our discussion, we decided the one we are the closest on was actually the best one to work on.
 We both are very concerned about hurting another person’s feelings.”

 The results of those conversations?

 Of course, the reports and conversations were just the start of building more effective interactions for Jessica and Connor.
 Great relationships aren’t built in a day and relationships that have fallen into patterns are often harder to turn around.
 But, of course, it can be done.
-And the best tool to help all DiSC users gain invaluable insight into how to improve their communication and work more effectively with others is right at their fingertips—and it’s free.
+And the best tool to help all DiSC users gain invaluable insight into how to improve their communication and work more effectively with others is right at their fingertips.